Tenza/configurations/ArchLinux Installation/4 - Installations.md

 > Make sure that your WiFi/Bluetooth card is active (typically a keyboard shortcut on a laptop) in order to make the adapter visible to the kernel.

-If there is an error regarding the `sap-driver` when querying the status of the bluetooth service, know that this behaviour is expected, and can be solved by simply adding the `--noplugin=sap` to the service `ExecStart`.
+If there is an error regarding the `sap-driver` when querying the status of the bluetooth service, know that this behavior is expected, and can be solved by simply adding the `--noplugin=sap` to the service `ExecStart`.

 <pre>
 nano /usr/lib/systemd/system/bluetooth.service